COVID -19 UPDATE

 Harm to Minors

 (other than domestic).
-You can find additional information regarding each type of TPO in the Forms section at the bottom of this page.
+You can find additional information regarding each type of Temporary Protection Order in the Forms section at the bottom of this page.

-Justice courts cannot issue Temporary Protective Orders against Domestic Violence.
+Justice courts cannot issue Temporary Protection Orders against Domestic Violence.
 Generally, the criteria used for determining “domestic” includes if the offending party is related by blood, marriage or a child in common.

-For information on Restraining Orders or Temporary Protective Order’s (TPO’s) against Domestic Violence, please contact the District Court Family Division at 702-455-3400; or visit their website at
+For information on Restraining Orders or Temporary Protection Order’s against Domestic Violence, please contact the District Court Family Division at 702-455-3400; or visit their website at

-A Protective Order Against Stalking and Harassment may be filed with the Henderson Justice Court under the following guidelines:
+A Protection Order Against Stalking and Harassment may be filed with the Henderson Justice Court under the following guidelines:

 - The stalking and harassment has occurred within the Henderson township.